Raid-Guild-Season-VI-Keyp-Integration/keyp-minetest-mod/README.md

 2. Clone this repository: `git clone https://github.com/Raid-Guild-Season-VI-Keyp-Integration/keyp-minetest-mod.git`.
 3. Rename the resulting folder to `keyp` if it is not already named that.
 4. Start Minetest and enable the mod from the 'Configure' menu.
+5. Add the lines in `minetest.conf.keyp` to your installations `minetest.conf` (usually `~/.minetest/minetest.conf`) or run with the config option `minetest --config /path/to/minetest.conf.keyp`

 ## Deployment for server